 Plug in your glue gun and let it heat up for a couple of minutes.
 While it’s heating up, let’s talk glue guns.
 You can use pretty much any kind of hot glue gun for this project (high or low temp, mini or full size), but I like my precision tip mini glue gun for small spaces like these.

 I suggest getting one with a good base and an on/off switch so you don’t have to unplug it whenever you want to walk away for a minute.

-Getting Started on your Mini Rope Basket
+Getting Started Making Mini Baskets